What do I need to know about the college admission process?

 Teacher Letters of Recommendation

-The best time to ask teachers for a letter of recommendation is either at the end of your junior year or beginning of your senior year.
+The best time to ask teachers for a letter of recommendation is either at the end of your junior year or beginning of your senior year once you know how many you will need.
 You must allow ample time for teachers to write letters.
 It is best to check the school(s) in which you are applying in order to determine how many letters they require and if they would like particular subject teachers.
-If schools do not specify, it is best to ask 2-3 teachers with at least one in an academic area.
 The other(s) could be in an elective area of strength or interest, a coach, or community leader.
 It is important to follow the specific school’s guidelines when determining what letters to send.
 Ask teachers with whom you have a good relationship and know you well enough to write a thorough letter.
 Remember to send your teacher a “thank you” card after they write your letter.
 Each teacher uses his/her own form.
 There is a common teacher of letter of recommendation form on the NASH School Counseling site.
 Please get this completed form to your teacher at least 2 weeks before your first deadline.

 Counselor Letters of Recommendation